YinJC/uk-tex-faq/FAQ-conditional.md

----
-layout: page
-title: Conditional compilation and ''comments''
+# Conditional compilation and ''comments''
----

 While LaTeX (or any other TeX-derived package) isn't really like a compiler, people regularly want to do compiler-like things using it.